 And after checking the first page results for “rent GPU”, I’ve decided to go with xesktop.com.

-Many providers of this service offer a limited workspace, like GPU rendering software and empty Linux/SSH server.
+Many providers of this service offer a limited workspace, like GPU rendering software and an empty Linux/SSH server.

 Xesktop, on other hand, made all this very easy for my needs.